Mexican Shrimp Cocktail Recipe

 About the Avocado

-The avocado is an optional ingredient in this dish.
-I encourage it, but Avocados can be tricky to buy.
+The avocado is an optional ingredient in this dish, but I encourage it.
+However, avocados can be tricky to buy.
 They are pricey and when you slice into an under or over ripe one, its so frustrating!
 Here is a helpful article on how to select the perfect Avocado.

 Mexican Shrimp Cocktail